QuickBooks for Bookkeepers: The 2026 Workflow Guide

 2. Inbox-level capture per client

 Set up one Expensent account per client engagement.
 Connect that client's Gmail, Workspace, Outlook, Microsoft 365, or IMAP mailbox via OAuth (add more than one if the client uses multiple inboxes).
-Set the destination to the client's @qbodocs.com address.
-Enable that client's bookkeeper email under Manage Senders inside their QBO file so forwarded messages are accepted.
-5-minute setup per client, then continuous capture.
+Set the destination to the client's QuickBooks forwarding address.
+Enable that client's sending address in QuickBooks Manage forwarding email with the required Vendor access so forwarded messages are accepted.
+Setup is usually a short per-client task, then future matching emails can flow through rules.

 3. Auto-forwarding rules for the repeat vendors

 For each recurring invoice — Stripe, AWS, SaaS renewals, office rent, recurring suppliers — create a one-click auto-forwarding rule from the email itself inside Expensent.
-Next time that invoice arrives, it is forwarded to QBO without any review needed.
-Everything else lands in the Action Center for you to eyeball weekly.
+Next time that matching invoice arrives, it is forwarded to QBO when the rule fires.
+Everything else lands in the Action Center for you to review.

 4. QBO bank feeds + receipt matching